 By Janet K. Keeler

 The biggest attractors by far are Disney World, Universal Orlando (Harry Potter!) and SeaWorld Orlando.
 Disney World’s four theme parks, two water parks and shopping and entertainment complex plus network of hotels brings visitors from around the world.
-Universal also has a selection parks, hotels and dining that promise more fantasy fun.
+Universal also has a selection of parks, hotels and dining that promise more fantasy fun.

 The theme parks do a fine job of making rides and other activities accessible to disabled travelers.
 Guest services at each park can provide information and assistance, including wheelchairs, Braille guides, sign-language interpreters and listening devices.
 Many of the rides are accessible to people in wheelchairs.